$100M Campaign to Accelerate

 Donor investments support profitable pharmaceutical and biotech startups developing treatments and cure therapies for T1D.
 With each investment, the T1D Fund attracts alongside private venture capital (VC).
 Because of JDRF’s deep expertise in T1D research, T1D Fund investments are a de-risking element for any private venture capital investment.
 Donors see their investments multiplied by an average of 5-6 times, with that number increasing every year.
 All returns on the T1D Fund’s investments fuel further research.

-In just over four years, the Fund and its venture capital partners have invested over $600 million in T1D programs.
+In over five years, the Fund and its venture capital partners have invested over $600 million in T1D programs.
 The number of companies working on T1D therapies has grown from just a handful to nearly 30 pharmaceutical and biotech companies – backed by donors and venture capital investors worldwide.

 Our Volunteers